• Always a large local stock.

 Block Pattern Tread Design

-The block pattern tire is mostly characterized by wide tread width and rounded shoulders.
+The block pattern tyre is mostly characterised by wide tread width and rounded shoulders.
 Under heavy loads, the block pattern’s large ground contact area creates low ground contact pressure, for good flotation properties.
 Therefore, it is well suited for use on soft, muddy ground.

 This pattern is also called the “alligator” or “button” pattern.